illuminating care

 Your chosen payment method will be securely stored via Halaxy for efficient billing at the end of each session, and a receipt will be emailed for you.

-I have the capacity to see NDIS self-managed and plan managed participants under the ‘Health & Wellbeing’ and ‘Improved Daily Living’ categories.
+We have the capacity to see NDIS self-managed and plan managed participants.

 Safe, accessible healthcare with your whole self in mind